-- 2.7.1 Ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties in the school prospectus/website. - 2.7.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency, unless the circumstances preclude this action. - 2.7.3 Seek advice from Social Care if the school believes that notifying parents could increase the risk of harm to the child.
-[Further guidance on this can be found in the Inter-agency Procedures of the Safeguarding Children Partnership Board].
-Particular circumstances where parents may not be informed include any disclosure of sexual abuse or physical abuse where the child has an injury or where it may lead to the loss of evidence. - 2.7.4 Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, record the reasons why.
+- 2.7.1 Ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties in the school prospectus/website. - 2.7.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency, unless the circumstances preclude this action. - 2.7.3 Discuss with Children's Social Care if the school/college believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime.
+[Further guidance on this can be found in the Effective Support for Children and Families in Cambridgeshire and Peterborough]. - 2.7.4 Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, the rationale must be recorded.
 Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence, (see 2.6.1)